openebs-archive/openebs-docs/docs/kb.md

 The following are the steps to reconstruct data from healthy replica to a replaced replica:

-1. Take base snapshot on R.
+1. Take base snapshot on R1.
 2. Copy the base snapshot to R2’s node.
 3. Apply the base snapshot to the pool of R2.
 4. Take incremental snapshot on R1.